Lomeli12/TBLEditor/README.md

 **TBLLib** is a library for compiling and decompiling name tables (.tbl files) used by the 3DS game *Persona Q2: New Cinema Labyrinth*.

 **TBLEditor** is a command line tool using **TBLLib** to compile editable tables (.ebl files) into name tables, and vice versa.
-An .ebl file is simple text file and can be opened with any text editor.
+An .ebl file is just a simple text file and can be opened with any text editor.

 ## Versions